 Weak, tight, or unbalanced core muscles can undermine us in any of these areas.
 As such it must be stressed that a balance with core training is key.
 It is far too easy to devote all of core training towards developing those six-pack abs.
 This can be a recipe for disaster.
 Overtraining anterior abdominal muscles whilst neglecting the posterior chain and pelvic muscles can result in injuries and seriously impair ability.

-Utilise this important set of muscles to keep a strong, tight and powerful core to keep you training and moving to maximum potential.
+Utilize this important set of muscles to keep a strong, tight, and powerful core to keep you training and moving to maximum potential.

 If you have enjoyed this post please share or feel free to comment below 🙂

 Our Other Posts